QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 ![Unsupported hardware detected](/attachment/doc/unsupported-hardware-detected.png)

 Do not panic.
-It may simply indicate that IOMMU-virtualization hasn't been activated in the BIOS.
+It may simply indicate that IOMMU-virtualization hasn't been activated in the BIOS / UEFI.
 Return to the [hardware requirements](#hardware-requirements) section to learn how to activate it.
 If the setting is not configured correctly, it means that your hardware won't be able to leverage some Qubes security features, such as a strict isolation of